Perrine Bridge over Snake River at Twin Falls, Idaho, USA on a sunny clear day.

 Plan to leave McCall by 9am so you can make it to Hells Canyon before lunchtime.

-The Hells Canyon Scenic Byway is a 218-mile-long road in west Idaho and eastern Oregon featuring lush valleys, colourful fields of wildflowers, rugged basalt cliffs and the snow-capped Wallowa Mountains.
+The Hells Canyon Scenic Byway is a 218-mile-long road in west Idaho and eastern Oregon featuring lush valleys, colorful fields of wildflowers, rugged basalt cliffs and the snow-capped Wallowa Mountains.

 Getting to the route can be somewhat confusing for first-timers, as it's not clearly marked on Google Maps.